basshelal/jVSTwRapper/src/Readme_linux.txt

 8. Look for problems.
 If you left IsLoggingEnabled=1 in the ini file, the log files will appear in the same directory as the plugin .so file is.

-LADSPA: jVSTwRapper now exposes your plugins as VST and LADSPA plugins at the same time.
-To use
-        your plug in a LADSPA host (e.g. ardour, rezound, muse, audacity, ...) simply symlink
-        jvstwrapper.so to the directory where your ladspa plugs are (e.g. /usr/lib/ladspa or /usr/local/lib/ladspa).
-		e.g. "sudo ln -s absolute_path_to_jvstwrapper.so_file /usr/lib/ladspa/jvstwrapper.so"